Where are the rugs made?

 Yes – it can be larger or smaller than the design listed on the website, but the new rug size has to be in proportion to the artist’s original design.
 See our Gallery pages (gallery) for original sizes or view the rug sizes document, and then contact us with the name of your chosen rug design, and details of your preferred rug size.

 Our designs are woven to 150 knots per square inch.
 The rug pile is typically a luxurious 5-6mm high.
 The Tibetan yarns that we insist on using come over the Himalayas to Nepal.
 There is lanolin in the wool which makes it much longer lasting than other wools.

 How much are the rugs at 150 knots?

 All rugs at 150 knots are £400 per square metre.
-Prices range from £560 – £1,720.
-The full price list is available as a pdf – see Price List
+Prices range from £560 – £1,720, depending on size.
+The full price list is available as a pdf – see Price List.

 Can I see the designs ‘placed’ in my home/office etc before purchasing?